Conventions

 │ └── VectorPSF

-- For multi-emitter simulations, use the
+- For multi-emitter simulations, use the supportparameter to limit computation to relevant regions

-to accelerate complex PSF models - The package automatically uses multithreading in the
+- The package automatically uses multithreading in the integrate_pixelsmethods by default

-parameter - Disabling threading is required for compatibility with most automatic differentiation frameworks
+- Disabling threading is required for compatibility with most automatic differentiation frameworks